International Baccalaureate: Other programmes

 The IB Primary Years Programme (PYP) was piloted in 1996 in 30 primary schools on different continents, and the first PYP school was authorized in 1997, with 87 authorized schools in 43 countries within five years.

 The IB Career-related Programme (formerly IB Career-related Certificate) was first offered in 2012.

 Directors general

 Alec Peterson was IB's first director general (1968–1977), followed by Gérard Renaud (1977–1983), Roger Peel (1983–1998), Derek Blackman (1998–1999), George Walker (1999–2005), Jeffrey Beard (2006–2013) and Siva Kumari (2013–2021).

 As of May 2021, Olli-Pekka Heinonen, a Finnish politician and director of the Finnish National Agency of Education, was selected by the board of directors to serve as director general, replacing Siva Kumari.

-Organization
+Organization and Headquarters

-The IB maintains a Foundation Office in Geneva, Switzerland, which handles legal and executive functions.
-The IB Global Centre in Cardiff, Wales handles examination related tasks such as producing and marking exam scripts for all regions.
+The International Baccalaureate was founded in Geneva, Switzerland, where it is still headquartered.
+Today, the IB maintains a Foundation Office in Geneva, which handles legal and executive functions.
+The IB Global Centre in Cardiff, Wales handles assessment and examination related tasks such as producing and marking exam scripts for all regions.

 There are three other IB Global Centres, which are the headquarters for the global regional centres: